Maharam extension and stationary stable processes: Refinements of the representation

 To obtain a realization of these two processes as stochastic integrals over Poisson suspensions, we can proceed as explained at the end of the preceding section.

-Anticipating next sections, we derive the ergodic properties of these processes:
+Anticipating the next sections, we derive the ergodic properties of these processes:

-$\tau$ being of type $\mathrm{III}_{\lambda}$, the Maharam extension is of type $\mathrm{II}_{\infty}$ which means that the Lévy measure system of the corresponding stationary $\alpha$-stable process (with Lévy measure $Q$) is of type $\mathrm{II}_{\infty}$.
+$\tau$ being of type $\mathrm{III}_{\lambda}$, the Maharam extension is of type $\mathrm{II}_{\infty}$ which means that the L\'{e}vy measure system of the corresponding stationary $\alpha$-stable process (with L\'{e}vy measure $Q$) is of type $\mathrm{II}_{\infty}$.
 Therefore the associated Poisson suspension is weakly mixing.
-As stochastic integrals with respect to this Poisson suspension, both processes (with Lévy measures $Q$ and $Q^{r}$) are weakly mixing.
+As stochastic integrals with respect to this Poisson suspension, both processes (with L\'{e}vy measures $Q$ and $Q^{r}$) are weakly mixing.

-Thanks to Lemma 1.2.10 page 30 in \cite{Aar97InfErg}, $\tau$ is rigid for the sequence $\left\{ 2^{n}\right\} _{n\in\mathbb{N}}$.
-Therefore, by Theorem \ref{thm:RigidStable} (or with a slight adaptation for the semi-stable case), both processes are also rigid for the same sequence.
+Thanks to (Lemma 1.2.10, page 30 in \cite{Aar97InfErg}), $\tau$ is rigid for the sequence $\{ 2^{n}\} _{n\in\mathbb{N}}$.
+Therefore, by Theorem \ref{thmRigidStable} (or with a slight adaptation for the semi-stable case), both processes are also rigid for the same sequence.